 DRP provided an overview of postrelease housing programs and postrelease housing statistics as well as their collaboration with DAPO on these issues.
-The department contracts with community-based organizations for programs postrelease.
-The four programs presented were the Male Community Reentry Program, Custody to Community Transitional Reentry Program, Alternative Custody Program, and Community Prisoner Mother's Program.
+The department contracts with community-based organizations for programs prerelease and postrelease.
+Four prerelease programs presented were the Male Community Reentry Program, Custody to Community Transitional Reentry Program, Alternative Custody Program, and Community Prisoner Mother's Program.
 The department strives to connect incarcerated persons with resources prior to release to aid in self-sufficiency upon release.
 There is a preparole planning process in which incarcerated persons who are close to release meet with DAPO staff regarding eligibility for assistance and coordination of program placement.
 DAPO continues to work with DRP postrelease for parolee programming and transition services.

-The department provides programs that offer residential treatment and services 24 hours a day, seven days a week to assist in the continuing the services the incarcerated person received while in prison.
-The contracted providers also have outpatient services available and include the following programs: Specialized Treatment for Optimized Programming (STOP); Day Reporting Centers (DRC) and Community-Based Coalitions (CBC); and Long-Term Offender Recovery and Reentry Services (LTORR).
+The department provides programs that offer residential treatment and services 24 hours a day, seven days a week, as well as outpatient services, to assist in the continuing the services the incarcerated person received while in prison.
+Programs presented were: Specialized Treatment for Optimized Programming (STOP); Day Reporting Centers (DRC) and Community-Based Coalitions (CBC); and Long-Term Offender Recovery and Reentry Services (LTORR).
 More information about these programs can be found in the Reentry section of this report.